PSaiSurya/PyCowinTelegram/README.md

 # PyCowinTelegram
-Queries Cowin public API and notifies in your Telegram Channel or Group, if new slots open in your district.
+Queries Cowin public API, then sends the details of new slots in your district to your Telegram Channel or Group.

-Made with Python.
+Made with ❤️ using Python 🐍.

-Get started with your District ID from Cowin Portal and Chat ID of your Telegram Channel/Group.
+Get started with your [District ID](https://github.com/PSaiSurya/PyCowinTelegram#:~:text=Getting%20District%20ID%20from%20Cowin%20Portal) and [Chat ID](https://github.com/PSaiSurya/PyCowinTelegram#:~:text=Getting%20Chat%20ID%20from%20Telegram) of your Telegram Channel/Group.

 Requires <b> Python 3.9+ </b>

-Tested working on <b> Windows 10 </b>
+Tested working on <b> Windows 10 </b>.

 # Installation Procedure